Chapter 8. SQL-Invoked Routines

 Routine Statements

 The following SQL Statements can be used only in routines.
+These statements are covered in this section.

 <handler declaration>